-The assessor is exposed to various risk of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; and injuries to employees.
-To handle such risk of loss, the assessor maintains commercial insurance policies covering his automobile, professional liability and surety bond coverage.
+The assessor is exposed to various risk of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions.
+To handle such risk of loss, the assessor maintains commercial insurance policies covering her automobile, and surety bond coverage.
 No claims were paid on any of the policies during the past three years which exceeded the policies' coverage amounts.
 There were no significant reductions in insurance coverage during the year ended December 31, 2024.